Pat the Dog

-Pat the Dog is an animated children's television series created by Patrick Ermosilla and produced by Superprod Animation alongside its Angoulême-based studio Superprod Studio (for season 2) and Animoka Studios, in co-production with Toon Factory (season 1), Grid Animation (season 1) and Rai Fiction (season 1), in partnership with the CNC and Pôle Image Magelis, with the participation of Télétoon+, Canal+ Family, Rai Com, La Trois, (season 1), OUFtivi (season 1), Ketnet (season 1), The Walt Disney Company France (season 2), France Télévisions (season 2) and Rai Ragazzi (season 2), and in association with Cofinova 12 (season 1) and SG Image 2018 (season 2).
+Pat the Dog is an animated children's television series created by Patrick Ermosilla and produced by Superprod Animation alongside its Angoulême-based studio Superprod Studio (for season 2) and Animoka Studios, in co-production with Toon Factory (season 1), Grid Animation (season 1) and Rai Fiction (season 1), in partnership with the CNC and Pôle Image Magelis, with the participation of Télétoon+ (season 1), Canal+ Family (season 1), Rai Com, La Trois (season 1), OUFtivi (season 1), Ketnet (season 1), The Walt Disney Company France (season 2), France Télévisions (season 2) and Rai Ragazzi (season 2), and in association with Cofinova 12 (season 1) and SG Image 2018 (season 2).
 It is based on the mobile app game Space Dog by Sylvain Seynhaeve.
 The series is about Pat the dog's adventures as he tries to save his owner Lola from trouble.
 It debuted on La Trois in Belgium on April 3, 2017.

 The series was very successful internationally and a second season was made in 2020, with 63 episodes of 7 minutes and 4 specials of 22 minutes produced, as well as derivative episodes on Hoodie.